12 NCAC 10B .0505 EVALUATION FOR TRAINING WAIVER

 (a) have a minimum of two years full-time sworn law enforcement experience;

-(b) have held certification or commissioning as a sworn law enforcement officer from the appropriate federal entity authorized to issue such sworn law enforcement officers certification or commission;
+(b) have held certification or commissioning as a sworn law enforcement officer from the appropriate federal entity authorized to issue such sworn law enforcement officers certification or commission, and such certification or commission has not been denied, revoked, or suspended.

 (c) have held general powers of arrest; and